 - 50,000 city centre residential population, a rise of 20,000 over the last decade, with more than 10,000 new apartments in development

-- £3 billion worth of major property developments in the pipeline, including at St John’s, Old Granada Studios, Mayfield, NOMA and Kampus
+- £3 billion worth of major property developments in the pipeline including Circle Square, St John’s, Old Granada Studios, Mayfield, NOMA and Kampus

 - 2,300 new hotel rooms across Manchester city centre coming on board, increasing supply by 25%